 2015 – 2019

 The next logo changes took place in 2015.
-But they were not global: the company only updated the color, repainting the cloud and the inscription in one common light blue color (#00b3d7).
-The hue matched in all parts, even though the left side visually seemed darker.
+But they were not global: the company only updated the color, repainting the cloud and the inscription in a single light blue (#00b3d7).
+The hue matched across all parts, even though the left side appeared visually darker.

 2019 – today

-The turning point in the history of visual identity Skyscanner came in 2019.
+The turning point in Skyscanner’s visual identity history came in 2019.
 As the service expanded from being just a flight comparison metasearch engine to a travel company, it needed a universal sign.
 The cloud did not meet this criterion because it was associated with gloomy weather and did not inspire travel.
-The designers removed the variable cloudiness icon and replaced it with the opposite symbol – a radiant sun.
+The designers removed the variable cloudiness icon and replaced it with the opposite symbol, a radiant sun.

 London-based studio Koto and more than 50 Skyscanner in-house designers worked on the brand’s new image.
-Together, they came up with a revolutionary concept, embodying four elements: discoveries, ideas, stability, and optimism.
-The icon reflects these aspects, which consists of a curved strip with a triangle at the bottom and five short lines resembling the sun’s rays.
-The image is adapted for mobile devices because statistics showed that 60% of smartphone Skyscanner customers access the site.
+Together, they came up with a revolutionary concept that embodied four elements: discoveries, ideas, stability, and optimism.
+The icon features a curved strip with a triangle at the bottom and five short lines resembling the sun’s rays.
+The image is adapted for mobile devices because statistics showed that 60% of Skyscanner customers access the site on smartphones.

 The brand name, as before, is located on the right side.
 Colophon created a new sans-serif typeface for it, Skyscanner Relative.
 The first “S” is capitalized, and the lower diagonal “k” is unusually curled up.
-The color of the logo is dark blue.
+The logo is dark blue.

 Font and Colors

 The Skyscanner graphic sign is shaped like the bottom of a swimsuit, so the associations with leisure and travel are obvious.
-Of course, the designers did not put such a meaning into the emblem.
+Of course, the designers did not intend to convey such a meaning in the emblem.
 The large curved band represents the Earth and the horizon in particular.
-A small triangle pointing downwards symbolizes an arrow that points to a destination.
+A small downward-pointing triangle symbolizes an arrow pointing to a destination.
 And five dashes, built in the form of an arch, represent the sunrise.